SethMunoz339/DND-Quest-Log/README.md

-this application is used to write notes, save written notes and delete the notes when no longer needed
+this application is used to write notes, save written notes, and delete the notes when no longer needed

 ## Table of Contents